-Discussion about Section 1206 often takes place in the context of a perceived need for broad security assistance reform.
-Section 1206 represents a significant part of the security assistance package, but many analysts are concerned with the problems involving the whole gamut of security assistance programs under both State Department and DOD authorities.
-Indeed, some relate the establishment of Section 1206, as well as perceived problems with it, to problems experienced with traditional State Department authorities: "The current [State Department] mechanisms, some of which reflect statutory requirements, are antiquated and slow to respond to changing security threats, one of the explanations for DOD's expanded assistance portfolio in recent years," according to one report.
+relate the establishment of Section 1206, as well as perceived problems with it, to problems experienced with traditional State Department authorities: "The current [State Department] mechanisms, some of which reflect statutory requirements, are antiquated and slow to respond to changing security threats, one of the explanations for DOD's expanded assistance portfolio in recent years," according to one report.
 Some analysts question whether Section 1206 authority would be needed at all if the systems carrying out traditional security assistance authorities were provided sufficient funds and personnel, and were reorganized to operate more efficiently.

 Several recent reports have reviewed current security assistance programs, authorities, and resources, and recommended substantial reform.
-The MIT report mentioned in a section above advocates the creation of "a new architecture that is agile, flexible and adequately funded to deal with the new security challenges" and that "can and should make ample use of DOD's capabilities....
+The MIT report mentioned in a section above advocates the creation of "a new architecture that is agile, flexible and adequately funded to deal with the new security challenges" and that "can and should make ample use of DOD's capabilities...."
 Specific recommendations call for changes that would improve strategic planning, policy coherence, interagency coordination, budgeting procedures, transparency, and discipline, and Congressional oversight.
-Among their suggestions where Congress has a direct role are the following:
+Among their suggestions where Congress has a direct role are the following: 64

-- Restructure security assistance authorities by grouping State Department and DOD authorities to create new programs. - Expand contingency authority for all security assistance, and provide multivear funding in order to provide the State Department and DOD with broader discretion to reallocate and target funds as requirements change. - Consolidate security assistance budgets, with the executive branch agencies presenting a single, multiagency, security assistance budget.
-(Some would emphasize the need for a single counterterrorism budget.)

-&lt;sup>38 According to the report by the American Academy of Diplomacy and the Henry L. Stimson Center, one of "the most striking trends during the past two decades has been the growing role of the Defense Department in providing foreign assistance under its own statutory authorities.....by the end of the 1990s ...
+- Restructure security assistance authorities by grouping State Department and DOD authorities to create new programs. - Expand contingency authority for all security assistance, and provide multiyear funding in order to provide the State Department and DOD with broader discretion to reallocate and target funds as requirements change. - Consolidate security assistance budgets, with the executive branch agencies presenting a single, multiagency, security assistance budget.
+(Some would emphasize the need for a single counterterrorism budget.)65 - Undertake reforms within the State Department to "right-size" the Bureau of Political Military (PM) Affairs, as well as the Office of the Director of Foreign Assistance, to enable the State Department to oversee budgeting for security assistance programs.66 striking trends during the past two decades has been the growing role of the Defense Department in providing foreign assistance under its own statutory authorities.....by the end of the 1990s ...
 DOD was directly managing 15 security assistance programs accounting for well over \$1 billion annually."
 A Foreign Affairs Budget for the Future, p.
 22.